 All animals on our planet adhere to the same set of first-principles; nature’s.
-So how come the animal with arguably the most intelligence, homo sapiens, operates in ways fundamentally incompatible with nature?
+So how do the animal with arguably the most intelligence, homo sapiens, operate in ways fundamentally incompatible with nature?

-The first and major problem with the constitution is that rules do not make a theory.
-We have yet to define a theory for humanity that articulates our objectives from which systems and then rules, in that order can be derived.
+The first significant problem with the Constitution is that rules do not make a theory.
+We have yet to define a theory for humanity that articulates our objectives from which systems and then rules, in that order, can be derived.

-Thanks to the genius of Albert Einstein, we now know the “theory determines what can be discovered”.
-Meaning, without a theory for humanity one cannot expect the systems and rules, as puppets without a string, to achieve their desired objectives.
-We cannot expect people to comprehend what is expected of them to become truly valuable contributors to our future.
+Thanks to the genius of Albert Einstein, we now know that “theory determines what can be discovered.”
+Without a theory for humanity, one cannot expect the systems and rules, as puppets without a string, to achieve their desired objectives.
+We cannot expect people to comprehend what is expected of them to become valuable contributors to our future.